-2. Purpose
+95. Purpose

-In order to ensure that general elections for the Whitehorse City Council are conducted in a manner that is fair and equitable, and is publicly perceived as such, the Council affirms the following policy principles.
+The Election Period Policy has been developed to ensure Whitehorse City Council elections are conducted in a fair and equitable manner and are publicly perceived as such, while facilitating the continuation of ordinary Council business during the Election Period in a transparent manner.